ansys/pymapdl/doc/source/getting_started/docker.rst

     IMAGE=ghcr.io/pyansys/pymapdl/mapdl:$VERSION
     docker run -e ANSYSLMD_LICENSE_FILE=$LICENSE_SERVER -p 50052:50052 $IMAGE -np 4

-For additional command line arguments please see the ansys documentation at `ANSYS help <https://ansyshelp.ansys.com>`_.
+For additional command-line arguments, see the Ansys documentation at `ANSYS help <https://ansyshelp.ansys.com>`_.
 Also, be sure to have the appropriate license for additional HPC features.